 However, the Mexican people’s resilient spirit is inspiring.
 The rebuilding process has already begun to reopen these emblematic treasures to the public.
 And Puebla boasts such a wealth of attractions that I never felt a lack of things to see and do.

 I timed my visit to avoid rainy season, which falls in summer and early autumn.
 But my main reason for coming in October and November was to experience Día de Muertos (Day of the Dead) for the first time.
 I wasn’t disappointed.
 This incredible celebration features some of the most beautiful, moving traditions and displays of folk art I have ever seen (see more below).

 From my research, I found two Spanish schools in Puebla with consistently excellent reviews on TripAdvisor, Yelp, and 123 Teach Me: Spanish Institute of Puebla and Livit.
 Both schools feature a similar daily program of four hours of instruction in the morning coupled with two hours of afternoon conversation practice with a local guide.

 Spanish Institute of Puebla seems like a great school.
 They were extremely responsive in communicating and even graciously gave me a tour of the premises the last time I was in Puebla.
-However, they operate on a three-week schedule for group classes, and this didn’t work well with the dates of my visit.
+Another friend attended Spanish Institute of Puebla and had a very good experience.
+However, they operate on a three-week schedule for group classes, and that didn’t work well with the dates of my visit.